ValleyCraft/PseudoChat/README.md

 None listed yet

 ## 4. Help, Bugs, or Suggestions
 For help, reporting a bug, or want to suggest a feature?
-Please visit our IRC channel at irc.tinycrab.net #ValleyCraft
+Please visit our IRC channel at irc.valleynode.net #ValleyNode